drsanches/photobooth/readme.md

 - Add stub for google auth
 - Add field descriptions for db models
 - Add available characters validation
-- Use @Nullable or/and @NonNull on methods arguments?
 - Use only cookies instead of authorization header for token?
 - Use docker healthchecks
 - Limit container resources